Schizophrenia & Delusional Disorders – Points to Remember

 • Looseness of association refers to sentences that have vague connections to each other.

-• Echolalia is the involuntary parrot-like repetition of words spoken by others, where Echopraxia refers to the meaningless imitation of others’ motions
+• Echolalia is the involuntary parrot-like repetition of words spoken by others, whereas Echopraxia refers to the meaningless imitation of others’ motions

 • Direct questioning is the most appropriate technique to use when interviewing a client with paranoid schizophrenia